Supertramp: 1973–1978: Crime of the Century and commercial breakthrough

-Supertramp needed a hit record to continue working, and finally got one with Crime of the Century.
-Released in September 1974, it began the group's run of critical and commercial successes, hitting number 4 in Britain, number 38 in the US, and number 4 in Canada.
+But Supertramp needed a hit record to continue working and finally got one with Crime of the Century.
+Released in September 1974, it began the group's run of critical and commercial successes, hitting number four in Britain, number 38 in the US and number four in Canada.
 This album made the top 100 albums in Canada three years in a row in 1974, 1975 and 1976, even though it did not have a Top 40 hit in Canada.
 "Dreamer", the 1975 UK Top 20 single written by Hodgson, was the band's first hit single and drove the album to the top of the charts.
 Another single from the record, "Bloody Well Right", hit the US Top 40 in May 1975 and would be their only hit in the country for more than two years.

-With a hit album under their belt, pressures on the band increased, and the followup Crisis?
+With a hit album under their belt, pressures on the band increased and the follow-up Crisis?
 What Crisis? had to be recorded in the few months between two scheduled concert tours.
-As a consequence, most of the material consisted of leftover songs from Crime of the Century, and decades later the band would continue to regard the album as one of their worst moments.
+As a consequence, most of the material consisted of leftover songs from Crime of the Century.
+Decades later the band would continue to regard the album as one of their worst moments.
 Nevertheless, Hodgson said in a 2015 interview that Crisis?
 What Crisis? was his favourite Supertramp album.
-Despite Supertramp's own misgivings, the album was well received by critics, and when released in November 1975, it broke both the UK Top Twenty and the US Top Fifty in spite of its singles all being commercial flops.
+Despite Supertramp's own misgivings, the album was well received by critics.
+When released in November 1975, it broke both the UK Top 20 and the US Top 50 in spite of its singles all being commercial flops.

-The following album, Even in the Quietest Moments..., released in April 1977, spawned a hit single with "Give a Little Bit" (number 15 US, number 29 UK, number 8 in Canada), first written by Hodgson at 19 or 20 years of age before he introduced it to the band for recording five to six years later.
-As usual, the popularity of the album itself eclipsed that of its singles, and Even in the Quietest Moments... hit number 16 in the US, number 12 in the UK, and 1 in Canada.
+The following album, Even in the Quietest Moments..., released in April 1977, spawned a hit single with "Give a Little Bit" (number 15 US, number 29 UK, number eight in Canada), first written by Hodgson at 19 or 20 years of age before he introduced it to the band for recording five to six years later.
+As usual, the popularity of the album itself eclipsed that of its singles and Even in the Quietest Moments... hit number 16 in the US, number 12 in the UK and number one in Canada.
 During this period, the band permanently relocated to Los Angeles.